 Horse Rehabilitation in South Africa

-The project allows you to work closely with the horses on a daily basis.
-You do not need to be a very experienced rider; having the basics of walk, trot and canter are a bonus.
+You do not need to be an experienced rider, but having the basics of walk, trot and canter are a bonus.
 The project accommodates all levels of riding experience and will tailor your activities accordingly.

 Volunteers who are staying for at least 4 weeks and who have sufficient experience will also be given the opportunity to dedicate some of their time to working with a young, inexperienced horse which provides the chance to make vast improvements.
 Volunteers who are staying for less than 4 weeks will not have enough time to do that; however there are still lots of interesting projects and horses waiting for you!